DeweyReed/ClipboardCleaner/README.md

 ## Known issues and TODOs

 1. XPosed support(I'm not good at this one.
-Waiting for someone who knows about it)
+Waiting for someone's support)
-1. After Android O reboots, service won't be restarted.

 ## Update

+- 1.2.1 => Fix app crash after system restarting on Android O or later
-1.2 => Use foreground service to monitor clipboard changes
+- 1.2 => Use foreground service to monitor clipboard changes

-1.1 => Use keyword/regex to determine if clipboard should be cleaned.
+- 1.1 => Use keyword/regex to determine if clipboard should be cleaned.

 ## License